reimagined/resolve/docs/read-side.md

 - The reSolve context object;
 - The query object that contains a list of aggregate IDs;
-- An object that contains a JSON Web Token and the View Model that contains a View Model name and a list available event types.
+- An object that contains a JSON Web Token and View Model settings.
+The View Model settings object contains the View Model's name and a list of available event types.

-In the resolver's code, you can use arbitrary logic to check a user's access permissions and either throw an exception to indicate an access error, or filter the `eventTypes` list to define which events are available to the user.
+In the resolver's code, you can use arbitrary logic to check a user's access permissions and either throw an exception to indicate an access error or filter the `eventTypes` list to specify what events are available to the user.

 The resolver function should return a built View Model data object and a meta object that contains the following data: